 “Do not come any closer,” God said.
 “Take off your sandals, for the place where you are standing is holy ground.”

 Then He said, “I am the God of your father, the God of Abraham, the God of Isaac and the God of Jacob.”

 At this, Moses hid his face, because he was afraid to look at God.

-When Moses came down from Mount Sinai with the two tablets of the Testimony in his hands, he was not aware that his face was radiant because he had spoken with the Lord.
-When Aaron and all the Israelites saw Moses, his face was radiant, and they were afraid to come near him.
+When Moses came down from Mount Sinai with the Two Tablets of the Testimony in his hands, he was not aware that his face was radiant because he had spoken with the Lord.
+When Aaron and all the Israelites saw Moses’ his face radiant, and they were afraid to come near him.

 On this, the Sages commented:

 Rabbi Samuel ben Nachmani said in the name of Rabbi Jonathan: in reward for three [pious acts], Moses was privileged to receive three [forms of reward].
 In reward for “and Moses hid his face,” he was given a radiant face.
 In reward for “he was afraid,” he merited that “they were afraid to come near him.”
 In reward for “to look upon God,” he merited that “he sees the form of the Lord.”

 It is a lovely idea.
 Moses, who came closer to God than any other human being before or since, took on some of the characteristics of God Himself – not that he became Godlike (Moses, like every other figure in the Hebrew Bible, remains human, not Divine) but that his face shone from the encounter.